roots/sage/README.md

 - [Yarn](https://yarnpkg.com/en/docs/install)

 ## Theme installation

+**The `main` branch currently tracks Sage 10 which is in active development.
+Looking for Sage 9 or the latest Sage 10 beta release?
+[See releases](https://github.com/roots/sage/releases).**

 Install Sage using Composer from your WordPress themes directory (replace `your-theme-name` below with the name of your theme):